Hartman Personality Profile

-The Color Code Personality Profile also known as The Color Code or The People Code is a personality inventory devised by Taylor Hartman.
-A 45-question personality test is used to assess one's color.
+The Color Code Personality Profile also known as The Color Code or The People Code is a personality test designed by Taylor Hartman.
+Despite being widely used in business and other fields, it is a pseudoscience.

 Classifying the motive types

 The Hartman Personality Profile is based on the notion that all people possess one of four driving "core motives".
 The Color Code is based on four types of personality, identified by color: Red, (motivated by power); Blue, (motivated by intimacy); White, (motivated by peace); and Yellow, (motivated by fun).
-Although demographic groups vary, the general breakdown suggests that Reds comprise 25% of the population; Blues 35%; Whites 20%; and Yellows 20%.
+Although demographic groups vary, Hartman suggests that Reds comprise 25% of the population; Blues 35%; Whites 20%; and Yellows 20%.
+There is no scientific proof to support these claims.